 Copying a large number of blobs with the Content Transfer Tool (CTT) may take multiple days.

 To significantly speed up the extraction and ingestion phases of the content transfer activity to move content to AEM as a Cloud Service, CTT can leverage AzCopy as an optional pre-copy step.
 This pre-copy step can be used when the source AEM instance is configured to use an Amazon S3, Azure Blob Storage data store, or File Data Store.
+The pre-copy step is most effective for the 1st full extraction and ingestion.
+However, using pre-copy for subsequent top-ups is not recommended (if the top-up size is less than 200GB) because it may add time to the entire process.
 Once this pre-step is configured, in the extraction phase, AzCopy copies blobs from Amazon S3, Azure Blob Storage, or File data store to the migration set blob store.
 In the ingestion phase, AzCopy copies blobs from the migration set blob store to the destination AEM as a Cloud Service blob store.

 This functionality was introduced in the CTT 1.5.4 release.

 Follow the section below to understand the important considerations before starting:

 Source AEM version needs to be 6.3 - 6.5.